XX Corps (United States): Tentative moves against Metz

 Concentrating its units near the Arnaville bridgehead, XX Corps found German resistance between the Moselle and the Seille very intense, with fire from the German bank of the Seille causing significant losses among units of the 7th Armored Division.
 Taking the village of Pournoy-la-Chétive on 20 September, units of the 5th Division withstood German counterattacks for several days.
 During this period, the 7th Armored Division left the corps and was replaced by the 6th Armored Division.
 Continuing supply difficulties forced the corps into a defensive stance on 24 September and resulted in some very hard-won ground having to be abandoned.
 In the final week of September, XX Corps made fruitless probing attacks toward Fort Driant.
 On 28 September 1944, grasping how difficult Metz would be to take, U.S. Third Army declared the seizure of Metz to be the army's priority mission.
 October 1944 proved to be a month of grinding, indecisive action for the corps.
 Reaching the outskirts of Maizières-lès-Metz on 2 October, the 90th Division commenced a lengthy struggle for the town that finally ended with the Americans taking the town on 30 October 1944.
 This was a significant victory because it opened a direct route for the corps to advance upon Metz from the north.
 The 11th Infantry Regiment, 5th Infantry Division, attacked Fort Driant from 3 – 12 October, but found its strength and weapons wanting against determined German resistance in the old fort.
 After bitter fighting marked by German raids that emerged from underground chambers, the 11th Infantry broke off the attack.

 By November, XX Corps had regrouped, and assaulted Metz.
 US forces entered the city on 18 November, and hostilities ended on 21 November, though some German elements held out in the small forts around the city.

 Campaign credits and inactivation

 XX Corps is credited with service in the Normandy, Northern France, Rhineland, Ardennes-Alsace, and Central Europe campaigns.
 Headquarters, XX Corps, was inactivated on 1 March 1946 in Germany.

 Cold War

 The corps was subsequently active as part of the Regular Army from 1957 until 1970 at Fort Hayes, Ohio.
 In March 1966, according to the Daily Kent Stater, it was under the command of Major General Henry K. Benson, Jr.

+After the corps was inactivated, some of its units may have been taken over by the 83rd Army Reserve Command, including the 338th Army Band.